Your safety is our priority. We’re doing more than ever to help ensure your protection and well-being when you come see us for care. Learn more.

 St. Patrick Hospital implemented Providence St. Joseph Health’s Clinical Academy programs for nursing residents and fellows in 2017.
 The program’s goal is to support residents (new nurses with less than one year of experience) and fellows (nurses who are changing their specialty) in their transition to practice at Providence.

 The academy has created a full curriculum of classes for residents and fellows.
 All residents participate in Core Fundamentals, which is a series of eight professional development classes taught over the course of the year.
 Topics include quality, safety, communication, and informatics, to name a few.
 The course includes an evidence based practice (EBP) project and concludes with a presentation of all residents’ EBP projects completed over the year and a graduation ceremony.

-Fellows and Residents also participate in a specialty curriculum, specific to their area of practice.
-St. Pat’s offers specialty curricula in Med/Surg/Tele, Critical Care, Emergency, Perinatal and Perioperative nursing.
-Classes specific to Oncology, Neuro/Ortho and Neurobehavioral will start in 2018.
+Fellows and residents also participate in a specialty curriculum, specific to their area of practice.
+St. Pat’s offers specialty curricula in med/surg/tele, critical care, emergency, perinatal, oncology, neuro/ortho and perioperative nursing.
 Curricula are thoughtfully designed to engage learners, and include presentations, case studies, simulation activities, online learning and lots of class discussion.
-Instructors include St. Pat’s Educators, as well as subject matter experts from throughout the hospital, including experienced bedside nurses.
+Instructors include St. Pat’s educators, as well as subject matter experts from throughout the hospital, including experienced bedside nurses.